satyagalla/Morning-OS-obsidian/README.md

 ---

-Built by [@satyagalla](https://github.com/satyagalla).
-[Share your feedback](https://github.com/satyagalla/Morning-OS-obsidian/issues) or use the feedback button inside the plugin.
+Built by [@satyagalla](https://github.com/satyagalla) · For feedback use the button inside the plugin or [open a GitHub issue](https://github.com/satyagalla/Morning-OS-obsidian/issues)